featbit/featbit/README.md

 <p>
-A scalable and high-performance platform that empower all teams to
+A scalable and high-performance platform that empowers all teams to
 <br/>
-manage Feature Flags, Experimentations, Entitlement, and etc.
+manage Feature Flags, Experimentations, Entitlement, etc.
 </p>

 <!--